Actions for Climate Change: Working to Reduce CO2 Emissions at Customer Sites

-A total of ten staff—five from Osaka Gas Singapore Pte.
-Ltd. (OGS) and five from City Gas—belong to City-OG as of April 2021.
-OGS members are strong in proposal-oriented marketing, especially in conversion of boiler fuels, while City Gas members have prowess in approaching potential local customers and in local business procedures.
-Since the business in Singapore started in August 2013, 39 contracts have been concluded with local customers.
-A total of more than 50 industrial customers receive gas from us as of April 2021.
+Osaka Gas Singapore Pte.
+Ltd. (hereinafter, “OGS”) members are strong in proposal-oriented marketing, especially in conversion of boiler fuels, while City Gas members have prowess in approaching potential local customers and in local business procedures.

 In FY2020, Osaka Gas invested, through OGS and together with the Japan Bank for International Cooperation, in AGP International Holdings Pte.
 Ltd. (hereinafter, “AGP IH”) and signed a strategic collaboration agreement with AGP IH on a natural gas value chain.
 The AGP Group is a corporate group with a history of more than 100 years in the Philippines, mainly engaged in the construction and engineering businesses.
 The group has reliable technological expertise in the LNG business and a high level of marketing skills.
 It is actively exploring demand and expanding its LNG business by participating in floating LNG terminal projects and city gas projects mainly in Southeast Asia and India.

 This investment and strategic collaboration agreement will enable both parties to mutually utilize the AGP Group’s ability to explore projects and engineering skills in the LNG business and the knowledge and know-how about LNG and pipelines that Osaka Gas has long developed in Japan.
 The two parties will thus strive to establish a natural gas value chain in emerging countries in the LNG business, including Southeast Asian countries.